A rat terrier and decker rat terriers are often thought of as synonyms.

 Both enjoy a sweet bond of ancestry (Rat Terriers are one of the parents of Decker Rat Terriers)!

-And that’s why both being hunting dog breeds manifest closely related temperament and maintenance requirements.
+And that’s why both hunting dog breeds manifest closely related temperament and maintenance requirements.

 Origin And History

-Back in the early 1900s, the Rat terrier was the apple of the eye for the farmers.
-Farmers developed this dog breed for pest hunting skills.
+In the early 1900s, the Rat terrier was the apple of the eye of the farmers who developed this dog breed for pest-hunting skills.

 So, to get the desired outcome, over the years, the final form of rat terrier had the ingredients of seven dog breeds: Smooth Fox Terrier, Bull Terrier, Manchester Terrier, English White Terrier, Italian Greyhound, Whippet, and Beagle.

-Rats and rabbits were the significant victims of rat terriers in farms back in those days.
+Rats and rabbits were the significant victims of rat terriers on farms back then.

 When he was finally done with his passionate breeding program, the result was a much heavier and taller Terrier.

-Strength, power, and muscular body are all consequences of the size of the Decker Terrier.
+Strength, power, and muscular body are all features of the Decker Terrier.

-And size and height are what Milton Decker aimed for when he bred the biggest and strongest Rat Terriers available to him.
+And size and height are what Milton Decker aimed for when he bred the biggest and strongest Rat Terriers.

 For the miniature Rat Terrier, 15 inches is the average height for both sexes.

-We know that Decker Rat Terrier and the Old original Rat Terrier have almost the same ancestors.
+We know that both of them have almost the same ancestors.

-But we know that rat terrier was bred as a farm pest hunter, and Decker Rat Terrier came for its better hunting capabilities and strong body.
+But we know that the rat terrier was bred as a farm pest hunter, while the decker rat terrier came for its better hunting capabilities and strong body.
 It sets their temperament quite apart.